Beaver Creek Wilderness

 Rock formations in Beaver Creek Wilderness

 Beaver Creek Wilderness is composed of 4,791 acres almost entirely enclosed by the sandstone cliffs that line the valley of Beaver Creek.
 Beaver Creek bisects the wilderness, flowing past numerous natural arches and rock shelters that were once used by early American pioneers and Native Americans before them.
-In some places, the Native American use dates back to 9,000 BCE.
+In some places, the Native American artifacts date back to 9,000 BCE.

 If you visit Beaver Creek Wilderness, there are five maintained trails, nothing longer than maybe 2.5 miles.
 You might find the traces of old logging, coal-hauling and country roads in these woods but it's been a long time and the forest has been busy reclaiming its property.
 There are still remnants of the old Bauer Coal Mining settlement in Beaver Creek Wilderness: exotic shrubs, stone fences and old grave sites.